nesst-lab/comppedagogy/worksheets2/worksheetC.md

 * Be added to the comppedagogy repo by the lab manager or Robin
 * Have read the first section [here](https://www.notion.so/nesstlabmu/Resources-for-git-and-GitHub-Desktop-6609b345bb3f4f43aaa574399b80dfbb?pvs=4#ed91e70fee074b558cb95c155766b993)
 ----------------------------
-#### 1. Open Git Bash
+#### 1. Open MATLAB Online
 a.
-Open Git Bash on your lab computer. <br>
+Open MATLAB Online on your lab computer. <br>
 b.
-Using your knowledge of the command line interface from Worksheets A and B, navigate into the public comppedagogy folder, C:\Users\Public\Documents\software\comppedagogy
+Using your knowledge of the command line interface from Worksheets A and B, navigate into the comppedagogy folder.

 #### 2. The command line has many other functions, such as making a new directory.
 a.
-Navigate into the directory with the **current academic year** (if you are a returning student, you can use your original folder).
-E.g. if it is the fall semester of 2021, navigate into the folder "2021-2022" in comppedagogy.  <br>
+Navigate into the **moreFolders** folder in comppedagogy.  <br>
 b.
 Then run the following command, substituting your own name for "robin" (*note: if you have a name that is shared with someone else in the lab, the folder may already exist.
 Use an initial or a nickname to make your new directory*):  <br>

 `mkdir robinsNewDirectory`